Friday & Saturday,

 In November 2019, HOMEGROWN was born when the Hancock County Library System presented the first day-long literary arts program in partnership with The Arts Hancock County.
 Noted author and Delisle, MS native, Jesmyn Ward honored the event with a closing address.

-In January 2024, HOMEGROWN returned, presenting 23 authors, six moderated panels, and attracting an audience of 398 people from 8 states.
+In January 2024, HOMEGROWN returned from its post-pandemic pause, presenting 23 authors, six curated panels, and attracting an audience of 398 people from 8 states.

 • HOMEGROWN seeks and welcomes partnerships with libraries across the Gulf Coast to produce its annual, regional literary conference that nurtures aspiring and emerging writers and engages Gulf Coast residents & visitors through connections to the literary arts.